The important differences between deposits and purchased funds

 You can:

-• Swap these funds to a future tax year when tax pooling can still be used.
+- Swap these funds to a future tax year when tax pooling can still be used.

-• Sell the funds and receive a refund.
+- Sell the funds and receive a refund.

 I only have purchased funds left on my taxpayer's account but my taxpayer is short of funds and I need them to meet another tax type liability.
 Is there anyway I can use these funds or do I just have to get them paid back to my taxpayer?

 It is important to note that sale proceeds are dated as at the sale date (not the date of the purchased funds), so if the due date of your other tax liability has passed already, the proceeds sent across will not mitigate all interest and penalties which have been applied to the account.
-It is preferable if you are aware of a client being in this situation to ensure the sell and the instructions required are set up and supplied to us prior to the tax being due to minimise the additional costs the client may incur.
+It is preferable if you are aware of a client being in this situation to ensure the sale and the instructions required are set up and supplied to us prior to the tax being due, to minimise the additional costs the client may incur.

 Please note supporting evidence of the other tax liability will be requested by our team before the sell can proceed.